charlieto2022/interview-react/README.md

 2. Update the user/[id].js to show the right status info in the page.

-3. update the grid system using chakra ui.
+3. Update the grid system using chakra ui; Feel free to design a layout that you think is great.

 4. Add Chinese language support.
 Fix all warnings you run into.